veena-unnikrishnan/Assignment/README.md

 should leverage a combination of collaborative filtering, content-based filtering, and basic NLP techniques to analyze input data and provide relevant recommendations.

+# Dataset

+Use datasets like the Drugs.com Dataset, which contains information about drugs, their usage, patient reviews, conditions treated, and ratings.
+You may also simulate or synthesize additional patient symptom data if needed.

+Dataset examples:

+• Drugs.com Reviews Dataset (available on Kaggle or similar platforms).
+• A synthetic dataset with columns such as: o Patient ID o Symptoms/Conditions o Drug Name o Drug Class o ERectiveness Rating o Reviews o Side ERects

 # Task Requirements

 1. Data Preprocessing: